 If you live up north, November can be pretty cold and there is nothing less inviting to guests than a cold home.

-Lucky for us we have all the fixins’ we need to keep our homes warm without even turning that furnace on.
+Lucky for us we have all the fixins’ we need to keep our homes warm without even turning the furnace on.

 You might just be surprised at how baking a turkey for 3-5 hours can warm a home up, so why not let your oven heat that house for you?